 Commissioner Quesada: And my motion is -- I don't know how to artfully raise this.
-City on the applicant project day, to keep their application alive during the pendency of the City attempting to build these garages on its own or garage on its own, whatever it sees fit, the next on it, and if that does not occur, then to move forward with the project that's proposed today.
+City Attorney, I'm looking at you, so walk -- let's walk through this.
+My motion is to defer decision on the applicant project day, to keep their application alive during the pendency of the City attempting to build these garages on its own or garage on its own, whatever it sees fit, the next Commission does, to -- and if -- to give the City two years to make a decision and break ground on it, and if that does not occur, then to move forward with the project that's proposed today.
 I know there are going to be problems with that.
 That's my motion.
 I want to hear feedback from the other elected officials.